stat301-1-2023-fall/final-project-1-meeratrivedi/README.md

 - `plots/`: This folder contains the graphs created for this analysis.
 They have all been saved to this folder as png images and are displayed in the final html file.

-- Both progress memos are available in this repository
+- Both progress memos are available in this repository in addition to the final report.

 ### R Scripts